-Norbert Michelisz: “it will not be a straightforward race”
+Norbert Michelisz: “It will not be a straightforward race”

 Norbert Michelisz is bracing himself for the unexpected as he bids to defend his FIA TCR World Tour title in Sunday’s Macau showdown.